-- Closing representative – The closing representative oversees and coordinates the closing, records closing documents, and disburses money to the appropriate parties.
+- Title closer – The closing representative oversees and coordinates the closing, records closing documents, and disburses money to the appropriate parties.

-In 2014, a number of regulations were passed to help protect consumers.
+Since 2009, a number of regulations have been passed to help protect consumers.
 As a result, more verification is needed throughout the process which takes additional time to complete.
 For example, the ability-to-repay rule requires the lender to thoroughly verify and document a borrower’s ability to repay the loan.
 This requires the lender to delve deeper into your finances than previously required.

 The reasons listed above account for a lot of time in the mortgage process.
 There are, however, additional delays that can occur.

-- Lenders can get busy during peak home buying seasons or when interest rates are low.
+- All of the individuals mentioned above can get busy during peak home buying seasons or when interest rates are low.

 - Underwriters often request additional documents to determine the borrower’s eligibility.